google-site-verification=ZLcPltAq6Squr3Y1qHa0pGUzUhEJ5pyLCd_ZMn9Uh-o

 Beverage company Coca Cola is involved in many environmental aspects, from clean water to sustainable sugarcane harvests, joining together with the World Wildlife Fund to achieve its goals.

 Biotech leader New England Biolabs (NEB) continuously strives to reduce its footprint, ranging from recycle programs to constructing an energy-efficient building.
 Promega Corporation, another innovative biotech company, shares some of NEB’s green approaches.
-Additionally, Promega engages in habitat restoration, such as landscaping over 25 acres of its Madison, Wisconsin headquarters’ property into a native prairie.
+Additionally, Promega engages in habitat restoration, such as landscaping over 25 acres of its Madison, Wisconsin headquarters’ property into a native prairie swale.
 This project promotes biodiversity, reduces runoff, decreases lawn chemical application, promotes a healthy environment, and demonstrates a committed, community effort towards being a good neighbor.
+Wetland Studies and Solutions, Inc., a company specializing in sustainable landscaping and habitat restoration, demonstrates many green technologies on their campus, from solar arrays to rain gardens to green roofs.
+Kaiser Permanente made their Springfield and Woodbridge office grounds a healthy experience for patients and the environment.
 In fact, habitat restoration is such an easy, cost-efficient, and beneficial Earth-friendly initiative that many small groups—such as churches and grade schools—participate in these projects.
 More organizations (publicly held, privately owned, non-profits) and individual citizens are embracing landscape designs with native plants—that is, choosing species with historically endemic populations in that immediate area.

 What is your company doing to promote a healthy environment?
 Some simple steps your business can take to improve its grounds include: